jnozzi/cocoadev.com/markdown/FocusOnObject.md

 Yeah, the     keyDown event fires, but if the cursor is in a different window, it still doesn't receive the event.

-see (perhaps relevant) discussion at General/SimulateTyping
+see (perhaps relevant) discussion at SimulateTyping